Xilinx/Vitis_Libraries/vision/docs/src/include/gtm_api.rst

 The following table describes the template and the function parameters.

-.. table:: Table GTM Parameter Description
+.. table:: Table: GTM Parameter Description

     +----------------------+-------------------------------------------------------------+
     | Parameter            | Description                                                 |